-Guidance on management of types of hazardous and healthcare waste will be developed, including separation, handling, storage, labelling, transport, etc. Such guidance will include information on hazardous waste management organisations and facilities (from the inventory developed under Task 1.5.1).
+Guidance on management of types of hazardous and healthcare waste will be developed by MET, including separation, handling, storage, labelling, transport, etc. Such guidance will include information on hazardous waste management organisations and facilities (from the inventory developed under Task 1.5.1).
 The guidance will be updated as more options for hazardous waste treatment and disposal become available during implementation of the Strategy.
+MET will ask selected industrial companies to review and comment on the draft guidance to ensure that it is practical and effective.

-6. Phase 2 - Implementation of the core components
+Phase 2 - Implementation of the core components

 Once the institutional and organisational framework has been strengthened in Phase 1, and some pilot projects implemented to test methods, the detailed implementation of the core components of the Strategy will be carried out in Phase 2.
 Most of the tasks in Phase 2 will be carried out after those in Phase 1, but some will be implemented in parallel.
 For example, at an early stage the local authorities will prepare SWM plans and develop budgets to cover the costs of waste disposal improvements.
+Some pilot projects will continue in Phase 2 and some additional pilot projects will be implemented to test methods further.
 Phase 2 will be implemented from 2018 to 2023.
 The tasks are illustrated and described below, and are organised under the Specific Objectives of the Strategy.